If you’re on the hunt for a new water ionizer, and you’re here right now, then you want to know who wins the battle of Bawell vs Kangen.

 The mixed customer service reviews of Kangen are certainly a drawback to consider before you buy one.

-We found more negative customer service experiences with Kangen than for Bawell.
+We found more negative customer service experiences with Kangen than with Bawell.

 In the battle of Bawell vs Kangen, the winner is the Bawell Platinum Water Ionizer all the way.